 Below are high resolution image files of my author photo and the covers for all my books, as well as an abbreviated author biography, for the use of media and bloggers.
 If different materials or formats are needed, please contact me.

 Gwenda Bond is the author of the young adult novels Lois Lane: Fallout and Girl on a Wire, among others.
-Lois Lane: Double Down and Girl in the Shadows, a companion novel to Girl on a Wire set in the Cirque American, are next up in 2016.
+Lois Lane: Double Down, Girl in the Shadows, and the comic book miniseries Girl Over Paris (with Kate Leth and Ming Doyle) are next up in 2016.
 She has also written for Publishers Weekly, the Los Angeles Times, the Washington Post, and many other publications.
 She has an MFA in Writing from the Vermont College of Fine Arts, and lives in a hundred-year-old house in Lexington, Kentucky, with her husband, author Christopher Rowe, and their menagerie.
 Visit her online at www.gwendabond.com or @gwenda on twitter.

 Cover Images and Book Descriptions: